ResearchUnraveling the Mural’s Mysteries

 We are in a race against time to preserve this library before it is gone.
 Though efforts have been made to preserve the art in place, nothing can reliably stop the destruction of the art by rushing water, animal activity, vandalism and environmental changes.
 We can, however, document these sites to such a degree that they can be studied forever and even recreated once lost.

 Shumla has been actively documenting rock art sites since our founding in 1998.
 Over the years, we have continually enhanced our methods, applying technologies and processes that greatly increase our speed and efficiency, as well as the depth and quality of the data we collect.
 In 2012, Shumla launched our Border Canyonlands Archaeological Project (BCAP), our flagship preservation and research project.
 Through this five-year effort we fully recorded some of the most complex and most endangered mural sites in the region.
 It has also been in the last five years that we’ve made the most important technological advances in our documentation method, setting the stage for our next phase in the fight to preserve the oldest “books” in North America.
-In response to the worsening flooding and in recognition of the hundreds of sites yet to be documented, Shumla will be launching a new initiative in 2017 – The Alexandria Project.
+In response to the worsening flooding and in recognition of the hundreds of sites yet to be documented, Shumla launched a new initiative in 2017 – The Alexandria Project.
+The Alexandria Project concluded in December 2020 with the successful Level 1 digital documentation of 234 sites across the region!
+It was a highly ambitious undertaking that resulted in over 25TB of image and informational data.